 \cite{Kuncarayakti2012Mass,Kuncarayakti2012su, Kuncarayakti2013, Kuncarayakti2013b,Kuncarayakti2015,Kuncarayakti2018} pioneered in using IFU spectroscopy to study SN environments.
 They investigated $\sim$100 SNe of different types based on observations with VLT (MUSE, VIMOS and SINFONI), Gemini-North (GMOS) and the Hawaii 2.2-m telescope (SNIFS).
 They found no significant metallicity differences among SN types \citep{Kuncarayakti2018}.
 By the time of their studies, however, most SNe were discovered by targeted searches and it is unclear whether this potential bias may influence their sample.

 \citet{galbany2016,Galbany2018} compiled a large collection of SN host galaxies (i.e. the PISCO sample) based on IFU observations with the 3.5-m CAHA telescope at the Calar Alto Observatory in Spain.
 Their sample contained 272 SNe (including 120 Type~Ia SNe and 152 CCSNe) in 232 host galaxies.
 As noticed by themselves, most SNe in their sample were from targeted searches, therefore introducing a bias in the derived metallicity distributions.
-They also constructed an unbiased sample from archival data and found that Type II and Type Ic SNe display the highest metallicities while Type IIb and Type Ib SNe have lower metallicities.
+They also constructed a minimally biased sample from archival data and found that Type II(P) and Type Ic SNe display the highest metallicities while Type IIb and Type Ib SNe have lower metallicities.
 However, their KS test shows that this difference is not very significant.

-\cite{pessi2023} conducted IFU observations with VLT/MUSE of an unbiased sample of CCSNe discovered by the ASAS-SN survey (i.e. the AMUSING program).
+\cite{pessi2023} conducted IFU observations with VLT/MUSE of a minimally biased sample of CCSNe discovered by the ASAS-SN survey (i.e. the AMUSING program).
 Their sample included a total of 112 CCSNe and they did not find any significant metallicity differences among the SN types.
 However, most SNe in their sample are of Type II and very few are of the other types (9 IIn, 7 IIb, 7 Ib, 4 Ic, 3 Ibn, 2 Ic-BL).
 So their result may suffer more from the stochastic sampling effect.

-In summary, the previous studies have not found any significant metallicity differences among the main CCSN types (II, IIP, IIn, IIb, Ib and Ic).
-Now based on a larger and unbiased sample with IFU observations, our study further confirms this conclusion.
-The typical uncertainty caused by stochastic sampling is narrowed down to $\sim$0.05~dex and our careful analysis shows that all the SN types are consistent within a 3$\sigma$ level.
+In summary, the previous studies have not found any significant metallicity differences among the main CCSN types (II(P), IIn, IIb, Ib and Ic).
+Now based on a larger and minimally biased sample with IFU observations, our study further confirms this conclusion.
+The typical uncertainty caused by stochastic sampling is narrowed down to $\sim$0.05~dex and our careful analysis shows that all the SN types are consistent within a $\sim$1$\sigma$ level.